LaunchAcademy/factory_bot_book_club/README.md

-#Factory Girl Clinic
+#FactoryBot Clinic

-FactoryGirl is a gem that makes testing easier.
+FactoryBot is a gem that makes testing easier.
 It allows you to create "factories" for the objects your app is concerned with, thereby allowing you to more quickly set up tests for a feature or method.
-Once FactoryGirl is set up, instead of needing to type this:
+Once FactoryBot is set up, instead of needing to type this:

 ```
 let(:leader) { Member.create(first_name: "Emily", last_name: "Dickinson", email: "nobody@nobodytoo.org", bio: "I don't see what's so great about leaving the house.", favorite_book: "Aurora Leigh", leader: true) }